-- a.
-Type and rate of precipitation
+- Type and rate of precipitation a.

 - b.
 Ambient temperature

-- c.
-Relative Humidity
+- Relative Humidity C.

-- d.
-Wind direction and velocity
+- Wind direction and velocity d.

 - e.
 Aircraft surface (skin) temperature, and

-- f.
-De/anti-icing fluid (type, fluid/water ratio, temperature)
+- De/anti-icing fluid (type, fluid/water ratio, temperature) f.

 As a result, an exact time for the protection provided by an anti-icing fluid is difficult to establish and therefore the HOT tables should be used as guidelines only.